-The short answer is: Texas doesn’t have a separation requirement.
+The short answer is Texas doesn’t have a separation requirement.

-This timeout isn’t without its perks, either.
+This timeout period could have many perks.
 In exchange for this forced togetherness, states that require separation often allow couples to file a legal separation agreement.
-This offers many of the same protections you’d find in a regular divorce—things like parenting plans, the division of property, and even alimony—giving couples the ability to focus on their relationship, without having to worry about how these issues are being handled.
+This offers many of the same protections you’d find in a regular divorce—things like

+This gives couples the ability to focus on their relationship without having to worry about how these issues are being handled.
 So, while required separation might sound tedious, it actually can be beneficial, especially if you’re able to protect your rights in the process.

 Getting “Legally” Separated in Texas

-This is a kind of postnuptial contract, which can be used to override the standard rules of community property, and distribute assets according to how you choose.
-Furthermore, custody and childcare, arrangements can be made through either a protective order, or by filing a “Suit Affecting the Parent-Child Relationship,” both of which can make your parenting plan legally binding while you and your spouse are separated.
+This is a kind of postnuptial contract, which can be used to override the standard rules of community property and distribute assets according to how you choose.
+Furthermore, custody and childcare arrangements can be made through either a protective order or by filing a “Suit Affecting the Parent-Child Relationship,” both of which can make your parenting plan legally binding.
+At the same time, you and your spouse are separated.

 While Texas might not enforce separation, that doesn’t mean there aren’t other methods they employ to slow down potential divorce candidates.
 One of these is residency.

-In order to file for divorce in Texas, at least one of your duo has to have lived in the state continuously for six months.
+To file for divorce in Texas, at least one of your duo has to have lived in the state continuously for six months.
 In addition, that person must meet the county requirement.
 This length can vary, but in Denton, the threshold is ninety days.

-Another potential roadblock to a quick divorce, is mediation.
+Another potential roadblock to a quick divorce is mediation.

 Required Waiting Period

 Similar to the factors motivating enforced separation, this delay is designed to give couples time to reconcile—which, as crazy as it might sound, actually happens quite frequently.
-Hence, the only time courts are willing to make an exception to this rule, is for situations involving domestic violence.
+Hence, the only time courts are willing to make an exception to this rule is for situations involving domestic violence.

 Legal Separation Attorneys in Texas

-In the end, sometimes absence really does make the heart grow fonder.
-Hence, even if Texas doesn’t require it, separation can be the perfect solution for couples who need time and space to decide if divorce is really right for them.
+In the end, sometimes absence does make the heart grow fonder.
+Hence, even if Texas doesn’t require it, separation can be the perfect solution for couples who need time and space to decide if divorce is right for them.

-If you are contemplating the possibility of separation in Texas, then the family law attorneys at North Texas Family Lawyers want to hear from you.
+If you are contemplating the possibility of separation in Texas, the family law attorneys at North Texas Family Lawyers want to hear from you.
 Call us today at (972) 402-6367, or schedule a consultation online, and let us help you find a solution that will work best for your unique situation.